iotaledger/wasplib/contracts/rust/wasmlib/docs/Overview.md

 maps and arrays very similar to the way objects in JSON can be nested.

 A map is a key/value store where the key is one of our supported value types.
-The value associated with a key can again be one of our supported value types, but it can also be a container object (map or array).
+The value associated with a key can be:

+* one of our supported value types, or
+* a user-defined data type, or
+* another container object (map or array).

-An array can be seen as a special kind of key/value store, where the key is an integer value with the property that keys form a sequence from 0 to N-1 for an array with N elements.
-Arrays always store elements of the same data type, which can be one of the value types, or a map.
+An array can be seen as a special kind of key/value store.
+Its key is an integer value with the property that keys always form a sequence from 0 to N-1 for an array with N elements.
+Arrays always store elements of the same data type, which can be one of the value types, a user-defined type, or a map.
 We do not support arrays of arrays at this moment.

-Here is an example of how proxies are used in WasmLib:
+Here is an example that shows the use of proxies in WasmLib:

 ![Proxies image](Proxies.png)

-In this example we have a single map in ISCP state storage that contains a number of key/value combinations (Key 1 thru Key 4).
-One of them (Key 4) refers to an array, which in turn contains indexed values stored at indexes 0 thru N.
-Notice how the WasmLib proxies mirror these exactly.
+In this example we have a single map in ISCP state storage that contains a number of key/value combinations (Key 1 through Key 4).
+One of them (Key 4) refers to an array, which in turn contains indexed values stored at indexes 0 through N. Notice how the WasmLib proxies mirror these exactly.
 There is a proxy for every container, and also for every value stored.
 Each container proxy can uniquely identify the container it references through the container's id.
 Each value proxy uniquely identifies the value it references through the container id of the container it is in, and the key id (or index) that correlates to its position in the container.

+Note that despite the one-to-one correspondence in the example it is not necessary for a smart contract function to define a proxy for every value or container in ISCP state storage.
+In practice a function will only define proxies to data that it actually needs to access.

 In the next section we will go into more detail about the supported data types.